td-tan/ushort/README.md

 # ushort
-My simple frameworkless URL shortener in PHP
+My simple frameworkless URL shortener in PHP with vanilla JS for SPA